Remote First Aid

 This manual is designed to accompany Occupational First Aid (OFA) Level 2 training courses.

-Visit WorkSafeBC to download the most current version of the Occupational First Aid Level 2 manual.
+Visit WorkSafeBC to download the most current Occupational First Aid Level 2 manual version.

 This manual is designed to accompany Occupational First Aid (OFA) Level 3 training courses.

-Visit WorkSafeBC to download the most current version of the Occupational First Aid Level 3 manual.
+Visit WorkSafeBC to download the most current Occupational First Aid Level 3 manual version.

 Important Notes for Students